reshmaanil144/Medicare-Part-D-Analysis/README.md

 #### The Volume Problem

 Here's what's truly concerning: Eliquis has 4.5 times more prescriptions than warfarin but costs 285 times more total.
 This suggests expensive drugs aren't reserved for special cases - they've become the default choice.

-**Critical Question**: Are all 787,000 Eliquis patients truly unable to use the $13 warfarin alternative?
+The critical question is are all 787,000 Eliquis patients truly unable to use the $13 warfarin alternative?
 Or are we witnessing a system-wide shift driven by factors beyond medical necessity?

 ### 3. The $543M Savings Calculation